zorkow/empower25/slides.md

 * Sonification: An [xy graph](./diagcess.html?mole=./Resources/prefigure/network)

-## PreTeXt: Accessible Authoring Including Diagrams
+## Accessible Authoring with Diagrams

 Work by Rob Beezer, David Farmer, et al{.source}

 [PreTeXt](https://pretextbook.org/) is a an uncomplicated XML vocabulary for open source textbooks, monographs, and research articles.

-**Aims to bring together the good parts of HTML/Word with LaTeX.**

 * Structure in XML
 * Mathematics in LaTeX